JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/project-structure/index.md

 **Zip* is basically archiving and storing it into Amazon S3 and **Image** is storing the Docker Images in AWS ECR also known as Amazon Elastic Container Registry.
 We are now good to go.
-I will click on <strong>Create</strong>, and we will wait for few minutes for the project to get initialized.
+I will click on **Create**, and we will wait for few minutes for the project to get initialized.